iQSuite/platform-sdk-laravel/README.md

-# iQ Suite JavaScript/TypeScript SDK
+# iQ Suite Laravel SDK
 ## Overview

-Welcome to the **iQ Suite JavaScript/TypeScript SDK**!
+Welcome to the **iQ Suite Laravel SDK**!
 This Software Development Kit (SDK) allows you to seamlessly integrate with the **iQ Suite Platform**, a comprehensive Retrieval Augmented Generation as a Service (RAGaaS).
 Whether you're a seasoned developer or just starting your coding journey, this guide will help you harness the power of iQ Suite to enhance your applications with advanced search and data processing capabilities.

 ### What is Retrieval Augmented Generation (RAG)?